 "What inspired me to create this piece were the Black people around me," Assis tells YouTube in a blog post introducing the new BHM project.
 "The meaning and importance of our hair, the way we dance, the rhythms we create, and the beauty of our different skin tones."

 "During Black History Month, we will celebrate Black stories, voices and culture that have contributed to creativity and innovation on YouTube and throughout the world," the company explains.
 "We've got a host of exciting activities planned and are starting off the month by championing artwork from Black guest artists who are sharing what Black creativity means to them."

 From Cola-Cola to Kit-Kat, we've seen various brands experiment with removing or replacing their logos in recent months (and we've already seen what will surely turn out to be some of the worst logos of 2022).
-But YouTube's effort might just our favourite yet – not only is it helping viewers discover and explore the work of Black artists, but it is also giving that work one of the hugest platforms on the web.
+But YouTube's effort might just be our favourite yet – not only is it helping viewers discover and explore the work of Black artists, but it is also giving that work one of the hugest platforms on the web.
 We're excited to see which artist's work is showcased next week.

 If YouTube's new campaign has inspired you to up your digital illustrating game, these Adobe Illustrator tutorials are a brilliant place to start.
 And when it comes to drawing and sketching, you can't go wrong with an iPad and Apple Pencil – take a look at today's best deals below.